Timoji03/rsschool-cv/cv.md

 ### About Me
 ***
 I want to learn several programming languages.
 Such as JS, Python and C++.
 If I'm interested in any thing, I dive in headfirst, I'm very persistent.
 I want to learn JS first, and then Python.
 I know that programming is the future, so I want to get corrupted in it.
+I want to take a course at rsschool.

 #### Skills
 ***